blaze/blaze/docs/source/expressions.rst

 ======

 Table expressions track operations found in relational algebra or your standard Pandas/R DataFrame object.
-Operations include projecting columns, filtering, mapping and basic mathematics, reductions, split-apply-combine (groupby) operations, and joining.
+Operations include projecting columns, filtering, mapping and basic mathematics, reductions, split-apply-combine (group by) operations, and joining.
 This compact set of operations can express a surprisingly large set of common computations.
 They are widely supported.

 Symbol
 ------